When working with a model you want to see how different inputs lead to different outputs.

 In this example, observe how some values in the 2019 column change as we change the value of the Revenue_Growth cell.

-Tip: To find out which case is currently active check out the superscript text next to the name of the cell at the top left of your spreadsheet or hover on the red dot in the cell.
+Tip: To find out which case is currently active, select the cell and see the case’s name next to the name of the cell (at the top left of your spreadsheet) or click on the dropdown icon in the cell.

 Charts and Cases